8.5 Export Formats and Delivery

 Specialized conversion tools that transform LAS data into formats with additional structure or bundled assets.
 Each tool has specific prerequisites and produces different output than direct export.

-Additional export-capable tools include Horizontal Slice and Vertical Slice (export as LAS or RCP), Clipping Box (export as LAS), 2D Drawing / Plane Draw (export as DXF), and Data Recording (export annotation CSV and report documents).
+Additional export-capable tools include Horizontal Slice and Vertical Slice (LAS, RCP, PNG, or TIFF, with PNG/TIFF), Clipping Box (LAS), 2D Drawing / Plane Draw (DXF), Data Recording (annotation CSV and report documents), Volume Calculation (volume report), and Volume Comparison (multi-period comparison report).
 These tools are covered in 8.4 Quality and Editing.

 Format Reference